nf-core/website/markdown/events/2022/bytesize-bactopia.md

 (host) thank you very much, are there any other questions?

 [20:55](https://www.youtube.com/watch?v=egjgcmeJ0wQ&t=1255)
 (host) I don't see anything pop up so, I would like to thank you again, Robert.
-Everyone else, there is always the chance to ask more questions, if they come later, at the bite size channel on slack.
-I guess you can also contact Robert directly and this video will also be uploaded to youtube.
+Everyone else, there is always the chance to ask more questions, if they come later, at the bytesize channel on Slack.
+I guess you can also contact Robert directly and this video will also be uploaded to Youtube.
 I would like to thank, apart from Robert of course, the Chan Zuckerberg Initiative, who is funding these talks, and thank you everyone for joining in.
 Thank you.

 </details>